Advanced Treatments for

 Plantar Plate Tear Surgery

 It's generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the plantar plate tissue.
-This added scar tissue will be problematic, requiring physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring visits to the clinic and conservative treatment options post-surgery.
 If not dealt with properly, your toe could end up in worse condition than before the surgery!
 This is why surgery is only performed as a last resort.

 If you and your doctor have decided that your injury is in a state of un-healing and conservative treatments have not worked to correct your plantar plate tear.
 There are two types of surgical procedures available to repair your plantar plate.